nmeum/edward/README.md

 interface is still in early stages of development, not well documented, and subject to change.

-The library interface can be used by creating a custom CHICKEN Scheme program which imports the required `edward` libraries, defines custom commands through provided hygienic macros, and executes `(edward-main)` to start the editor.
+The `edward` library can be used by creating a custom CHICKEN Scheme program which imports the required CHICKEN libraries, defines custom commands through provided hygienic macros, and executes `(edward-main)` to start the editor.
 For example, an `edward` variant which also provides the `z` command (included with many BSD implementations of